 1. The VAL server has already registered the SM service with the SEAL SM server.

-Figure 9.6.4-1: SM service deregistration procedure
+Figure 9.6.4.2-1: SMAS deregistration procedure

-1. The VAL server sends a SM service deregistration request to the SEAL SM server.
+1. The VAL server sends a SMAS deregistration request to the SEAL SM server.
 The request includes a requestor ID, security credentials, and a registration ID.

 2. Upon receiving the request, the SEAL SM server validates if the requestor is authorized for the request.
-If the requestor is authorized, the SEAL SM server ends the SM service registration and removes the stored SM service profile.
+If the requestor is authorized, the SEAL SM server ends the SMAS registration and removes the stored SMAS profile.

-3. The SEAL SM server sends the SM service deregistration response to the VAL server.
-If the SEAL SM server successfully deregistered the SM service, the response includes an indication of success.
+3. The SEAL SM server sends the SMAS deregistration response to the VAL server.
+If the SEAL SM server successfully deregistered the SMAS, the response includes an indication of success.
 Otherwise, the response includes an indication of failure and may include a reason for failure.

-9.6.4.1 Information flows for SM service deregistration
+9.6.4.3 Information flows

+9.6.4.3.1 SMAS deregistration request

-Table 9.6.4.1-1 describes information elements in the SM service deregistration request from the VAL server to the SEAL SM server.
+Table 9.6.4.3.1-1 describes information elements in the SMAS deregistration request from the VAL server to the SEAL SM server.

-Table 9.6.4.1-1: SM service deregistration request
+Table 9.6.4.3.1-1: SMAS deregistration request